Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 In the Kitchen

-• Normal aging: Having to look up that cake recipe you rarely make
+• Normal aging: Having to keep referring back to the recipe you make from time to time

 Social Activities

-• Normal aging: You might feel tired of work, family, or social obligations sometimes
+• Normal aging: You feel tired of work, family, or social obligations sometimes

 • Potential sign of dementia: You might stop doing important activities like hobbies, social things, work projects or sports, or stop being interested in the things you used to care about